Truvideo/Documentation/customers.md

 ```
 </details>

-# Get Custoemr by ID
+# Get Customer by ID

 Returns the customer for the passed id
 ```